- Q: I took Spanish in high school and I want to take a course in Spanish, how do I register?

 Q: Do I need to take the placement exam if I am a transfer student?

-A: If you took Spanish in your previous institution, you should get an equivalency form to determine what are the next courses you need to take.
+A: If you took Spanish in your previous institution, you need an equivalency form to determine what are the next courses you need to take.
+Submit a syllabus for evaluation in order to determine course equivalencies and what are the next courses to be taken.

 Q: What if I receive AP credits for Spanish?

-A: You can either take the placement exam or register in the next level (level depends on your AP placement) or contact the undergraduate director.
+A: You should register in the next level (level depends on your AP placement) and contact the undergraduate director for further discussion.

 Q: What if I feel my level of proficiency is higher or lower than my placement?